run-ai/docs/docs/Researcher/user-interface/workspaces/blocks/existing-PVC.md

 1. Click Create

 !!!
 NOTES
-    When creating data source of type PVC using a new PVC, the PVC is created immediately in the cluster (even if no workload has requested to use this PVC).
+    When creating data source of type PVC using a new PVC, the PVC is immediately created in the cluster (even if no workload has requested to use this PVC).
-    A PVC created in the cluster by selecting the option “New PVC” never appears as a PVC in the “Existing PVC“ option.
+    PVCs created in the cluster using the 'New PVC' option will not appear when using 'Existing PVC'.